RacimoLab/it-docs/servers.md

 This node has 5x Tesla T4 GPUs, and has different access restrictions to the other compute nodes in the willerslev cluster.
 Contact Fernando or Graham to get access.
+See [gpu01.md](gpu01.md) for additional details about using the GPUs on this system.

 # racimo cluster